alecthegeek/git-workshop/Git Workshop Student Instructions.md

 Merge multiple branches into the current branch

     git merge <BRANCHONE> <BRANCHTWO> <BRANCHTHREE> <BRANCHFOUR>

+### Merge Conflicts
+--ours
+--theirs

+Merge conflict.
+How do we fix it?
+How do we continue?

+    git add --continue

+Merge with rebase is a better option for linear history

+Merge without commit

+    git merge --no-commit

 ## Pushing to a repo
 My Git playground repo URL